Palmstroemen/FreeDMS/Technical intro.md

-# FreeDMS - technical intro
+# FreeDMS - Technical intro

-All this shall be realized by scripts that provide an API for the most common operating systems.
+All this shall be realized by scripts for the most common operating systems.
 It should be a lightweight layer above the operating system that anyone can easily add to his OS.
 The standard folders shall be localized later.
 So _legals might appear as "Rechtliches" in german and as "Legal affairs" in english.
 The user might even be able to call folders his own way.

 Once these scripts exist, programs can start to use this structures.
   * A file-browser could show such folders that do not exist yet in a semi-transparent way or with special icons.
 If you place a file in such a non existing folder, this folder is created.
 This way your projects are not filled up with a bunch of empty folders by default.